SirWellington/alchemy-generator/Readme.md

 This project builds with maven.
 Just run a `mvn clean install` to compile and install to your local maven repository

 # Download

-> This library is not yet available on Maven Central

 To use, simply add the following maven dependency.